abhi-7-7/SectionE_g11_FIFA/docs/data_dictionary.md

 **Why LEFT JOIN?** We keep all player records as the base.
 Match and tournament context is added where keys match.
 No player records are lost.

-**Why 36,595 rows and not 37,784?** 736 duplicate rows were removed from `WorldCupPlayers` during cleaning.
+**Why 36,595 rows and not 37,784?** 736 duplicate records were removed from WorldCupPlayers during data cleaning, and 454 rows with null (NaT) datetime values were dropped.

 ---